shotgunsoftware/python-api/docs/cookbook/tasks/updating_tasks.rst

 The following examples show what the resulting Task object will look like after being run on the initial Task object listed under the header of each section.

-The ``duration`` values in the following examples assume your ShotGrid instance is set to 10-hour work days.
+The ``duration`` values in the following examples assume your Flow Production Tracking instance is set to 10-hour work days.
 If your server is configured with a different setting, the ``duration`` values will vary.